codepath/android_guides/Home.md

 ## Introduction

 The guides below are **categorized by their topic**, so you can easily find guides on related topics whether that is views, styling, testing, or using sensors.
 If you see an error, incorrect explanation or deprecated solution, **why not contribute back** and make this better for the next person reading the guide?
-That's the spirit of this project.
+That is the core spirit of this initiative.

 **Disclaimer:** We have scoured the web endlessly for content while creating these guides and adapted content from many source including the [Google Official Docs](http://developer.android.com/guide/components/index.html), [Vogella Tutorials](http://www.vogella.com/android.html) and countless others that had hidden gems.
 At the bottom of every guide, there is citations for the content we adapted. **We don't claim the content is original** (although we did develop much ourselves), but unlike those other sources listed, it is freely community-contributable and editable.
 We have openly adapted, modified and brought together content from all the sources we could find for the benefit of everybody.